 Erin currently serves on Central Massachusetts Creative Economy Network, is a founding board member of MASSCreative, board member of Discover Central.

-She was previously employed by the Massachusetts Cultural Council where she provided oversight and technical assistance to 90 local communities in Central MA.
+She was previously employed by the Mass Cultural Council where she provided oversight and technical assistance to 90 local communities in Central MA.
 She assisted in strategic planning and capacity building efforts for the Communities Department and is a consultant in the area of creative placemaking.

 Erin was the founding director and trustee of the 1794 Meetinghouse performing arts and cultural center in New Salem, Massachusetts and the founding director of the Big Small Theater in Philadelphia.
 She is a playwright, theater director and dramaturg.
 She holds a Smith Scholar degree, graduating magna cum laude, Phi Beta Kappa from Smith College.
 She also studied as a Theater for Social Change major at the University of Massachusetts, Amherst.
 Erin is a frequent speaker on the role of arts and culture in community building and is a firm believer that creativity sparks the economy and builds community.